dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ##### Async generators

-Another way to create streams is by using async generator functions&mdash;these have the same syntax as a synchronous generator function, but use the `async*` keyword instead of `sync*`, and always return a `Stream` instead of an `Iterable`.
+Another way to create streams is by using async generator functions—these have the same syntax as a synchronous generator function, but use the `async*` keyword instead of `sync*`, and always return a `Stream` instead of an `Iterable`.